- Date : 12/01/2016

 - ELSS qualifies as a permitted tax saving instrument under Section 80C of the Income Tax Act.
 You can claim a tax deduction on investment up to Rs.
 1.50 lakhs in a financial year.

-- There is a lock in period of 3 years from the date of investment in the scheme.
+- There is a lock-in period of 3 years from the date of investment in the scheme.
 So if you’re investing through systematic investment plan (SIP) mode, every SIP will be subject to a separate 3-year lock-in.

 - Like most equity funds, ELSS funds have both growth and dividend options.
-With Growth schemes, you get a lump sum pay-out after the lock in period of 3 years.
-With Dividend schemes, you get a regular income during the lock in period, whenever dividend is declared.
-Both returns- capital appreciation and dividend- earned on an ELSS scheme are tax free
+With Growth schemes, you get a lump sum pay-out after the lock-in period of 3 years.
+With Dividend schemes, you get a regular income during the lock-in period, whenever dividend is declared.
+Both returns- capital appreciation and dividend- earned on an ELSS scheme are tax-free

 - Since 2009, entry load is not applicable across mutual funds.
 These schemes are also not subject to an exit load.

-Is ELSS is a good investment choice?
+Is ELSS investment a good choice?

 When we speak of investment avenues under Section 80C, one generally comes across fixed income options like PPF, NSC, 5-year bank FD, etc. However, ELSS scores better in the following ways:

 - ELSS has the least lock in period as compared to other avenues.
-So, where PPF and bank FD comes with a fifteen and five-year lock-in, a lower three-year lock-in in case of ELSS is very comforting to investors as it provides greater liquidity
+So, where PPF and bank FD comes with a fifteen and five-year lock-in, a lower three-year lock-in in case of ELSS is very comforting to investors as it provides greater liquidity.

 - ELSS invests predominantly in equity.
 Equity as an asset class has rewarded investors the most and has also beaten inflation handsomely.
 If we see the 10 year returns from ELSS category, it stands at 12.69% which beats the 8-9% available under the fixed income options, by a considerable margin.

 - ELSS funds fall under the exempt-exempt-exempt (EEE) category.
-This means that tax deduction on ELSS is three pronged:
+This means that tax deduction on ELSS is three-pronged: